 Trinity is the most commonly accepted English term for conveying the unity of the three Persons of the Godhead.
 However, some have observed that the sound of the word openly conveys threeness in the prefix Tri, but does not openly convey oneness.
 The fact is, the etymology of the word reveals a total absence of the concept of unity!
 Webster presents the etymology of Trinity thusly: "from Late Latin trinitat-, trinitas state of being threefold, from Latin trinus threefold."

-On the other hand, both the sound and the etymology of Triunity clearly convey the threeness and the oneness of the Godhead, and in perfect balance.
+On the other hand, both the sound and the etymology of Triunity plainly convey the threeness and the oneness of the Godhead, and in perfect balance.
 Hence, the AMC uses the term Triunity.

 The compound unity of the three divine Persons consists in their being of one essence.
 As to the meaning of essence, Dr. Ryrie says, "The word substance might be too materialistic; some would prefer to use the word essence."
 (Ryrie, Dr. Charles Caldwell.
 Basic Theology.
 Wheaton: Victor books, 1986.
 P. 53) To further clarify, I offer a statement by Dr. Chafer: No doubt, there is a distinct consciousness which identifies each Person, yet there is a united possession of attributes and of nature.
 [Emphasis mine.]
 (Chafer, Dr. Louis Sperry.
 Systematic Theology, Volume 1.
 P. 273.)